 When I was younger, like most kids, I always looked forward to opening my presents at Christmas.
 But thinking back, I can’t really remember a single gift I got as a kid that was memorable.
 Don’t get me wrong, these weren’t terrible gifts by any means, but it’s hard to remember things like sweaters, a Barbie, or another video game year after year.
 Even now, as an adult, I struggle to remember what I got last year for Christmas.

 What do I remember?
+The experience of Christmas.
 I remember my parents telling us about their winter wonderland sleigh ride complete with hot cocoa, or the time we had to skip the annual family party because we were snowed in but had so much fun eating all the food we made and playing board games.

-The older I get the more I believe that gifting an experience, that is, something that you do rather than receiving a physical gift, is the way to go.
+The older I get the more I believe experiential gifts, that is, something that you do rather than receiving a physical gift, is the way to go.
 In a time when we are so distracted due to busy schedules and the growing use of technology, spending time with the people I love the most has become way more important than anything someone could buy me.

 Before we jump into my list of ideas, you might be asking yourself: how do I know what kind of experience I can gift?
 The truth is, there really isn’t a right or wrong answer.
 I suggest that you consider the person you’re gifting it to and assess a few things that they typically like to do and go from there.

 Bonus Tip: While it’s easy to pick a wine tasting for your wine-loving friend or a football game for your Cleveland Browns-loving dad, try getting out of your comfort zone.
 This will allow you to really rely on each other through the newness of the experience and will make the event that much more memorable.

 So, if you’re wanting to switch up your gifting game this year (whether it’s for you, your spouse, or for the kids) and go with experiences over gifts, here are a few ideas to try.